Adapted from Bedsider.org

 Cost: Thermometers for less than $10.
 CycleBeads for $10—$25.
 Free or low-cost classes.
 Read more about costs and how to count.

 The withdrawal method is the oldest form of birth control on the planet.
 There's not much to explain, really.
-The guy pulls out before he ejaculates.
+A male pulls out before he ejaculates.
 End of story.
 Some people call withdrawal the “pull out method.”
 Or you may hear people call it “coitus interruptus.”
 The key thing to remember is this: You've got to do it right—every single time—for withdrawal to be effective.
-And how many guys do you know with that kind of total control?
+And how many males do you know with that kind of total control?

 Here's the breakdown: Withdrawal doesn't cost a dime or require a visit to the doctor.

-Effectiveness: Somewhat effective, but depends on your guy always pulling out in time.
+Effectiveness: Somewhat effective, but depends on the male always pulling out in time.
 Always.

 Side Effects: No hormones, no devices, no side effects.